jarelllama/Scam-Blocklist/data/README.md

 - Domains are filtered against a whitelist (scam reporting sites, forums, genuine stores, etc.), along with other filtering
 - Domains found in the Cisco Umbrella 1M toplist are checked manually (checked during retrieval and toplist updates)

+To see the full filtering and retrieval process check out the code in the repository.

 Malicious domains found in [r/Scams](https://www.reddit.com/r/Scams) are occasionally added after being manually vetted.

 Domains are retrieved from multiple regions such as Asia, Europe, and North America.

-To see the full filtering and retrieval process check out the code in the repository.
+### Why the Domains and Host formats aren't supported

+Malicious domains often have [wildcard DNS records](https://developers.cloudflare.com/dns/manage-dns-records/reference/wildcard-dns-records/) that allow for scammers to create large amounts of subdomains.
+Often, these subdomains are random strings such as `kwsjla.scam.com`.
+To block every subdomain would be a waste of effort and would inflate the blocklist substantially.

+### Optimizations

+The list building process makes use of wildcard blocking in two ways:

+1. Removal of redundant entries.
+For example, if the blocklist contains `spam.com`, `sub.spam.com` would be blocked via wildcard matching and is, therefore, redundant and will be removed.

+2. Finding common second-level domains.
+If `abc.spam.com` and `def.spam.com` are both present in the blocklist, they would be replaced with `spam.com` to block all subdomains instead of having separate entries for different subdomains.
+A whitelist is used to prevent blocking of genuine e-commerce/hosting domains such as `myshopify.com`.

 ### Dead domains